sam46/systems-notes/OS.md

 **below actual filesystem:**
 - sees disk blocks, i.e. file contents and metadata, but to avoid storing file contents twice (in `buffer` and in `cache`),  linux only stores file contents in `cache`, while the `buffer` points to `cache`
 - `buffers` in `/proc/meminfo`, `free`, and `vmstat`

+Caching policy:
+- write-through:
+writes to cache immediately make it to disk: slow writes, fast reads, safe
+- write-back:
+writes to cache make it to disk asynchronously: fast writes and reads, risky
+`sync`/`fsync` flush cache to disk

+Recovering from incosistencies:
+(writing a single disk block is assumed to be atomic!)
+- `fsck` checks entire file system: slow!
+- **journaling:**
+  - record changes to be made in a journal (a circular log)
+  - check them off as writes make it to disk (aka checkpointing)
+  - Everything before the last checkpoint is assumed to have safely made it to disk
+  - Anything after the last ckeckpoint may/may not have made it.
+We only need to check entries since last checkpoint
+  - much faster!
+  - ext4 is a journaling fs